×

 What If My Baby Vomits When They Are Lying Flat?

 Back sleeping is actually protective if a baby vomits.
 Healthy, well babies who sleep on their back are less likely to choke on their vomit than babies who sleep on their tummy or their side.
-This is because the upper respiratory airways are positioned above the oesophagus, not underneath it.
+This is because the upper respiratory airways are positioned above the esophagus, not underneath it.

 Will My Baby Grow Out of Reflux?